DataStax-Academy/zdm-scenario-katapod/step3.md

 docker ps
 ```

-_🗒️ The container can deploy the ZDM host(s) for you.
-The host(s) will be ready to accept connections instead of the Origin cluster.
+_🗒️ The container is now all set to deploy the ZDM host(s) for you,
+which will then be ready to accept the connections currently directed
+at Origin cluster.
 Ready to deploy the hosts?_

 <!-- NAVIGATION -->
 <div id="navigation-bottom" class="navigation-bottom">